 Tips for finding potential processes to be automated

-What are most of the people in the organization working on?
+What is most of the people in the organization working on?
 More people -> more work -> more tasks to automate.

 Ideas for automation can come from the person completing the process or someone else involved in the process.

-You might have an idea for a process that would improve efficiency, but can not be completed even manually at the moment.
-Sometimes automation enables you to start creating completely new processes instead of just automating existing ones.
+You might have an idea for a process that would improve efficiency but can not be completed even manually at the moment.
+Sometimes automation enables you to start creating entirely new processes instead of just automating existing ones.

 See Figure 12.
 "Distribution of use cases by complexity of implementation and benefit realized across functions and sectors" in the excellent RPA use cases research report by Capgemini Research Institute (PDF file).

 Collect all the possible automation ideas in a backlog.
-Then decide which process it makes sense to start with: depending on your use case, it could be the easiest process to automate, or the one that you think will have the biggest return of investment.
-Do not just pick the first one that you find: having good first experiences is important, both for people and for organizations! 🙂
+Then decide which process makes sense to start with: depending on your use case, it could be the most straightforward process to automate or the one you think will have the most significant return on investment.
+Do not just pick the first one that you find: having good first experiences is essential, both for people and for organizations! 🙂